gamedig/node-gamedig/README.md

 * `--givenPortOnly`: Run the query with the specified port only (if any).
 * `--socketTimeout N`: Specifies socket timeout (where `N` is a number, eg. `5000`).
 * ... and the rest in the same format.

+## Deno
+The minimum supported deno version is `1.39.2` and the `--allow-net` permission is required.

 ## Common Issues